HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 ## Project Detail Page

 Each project has its own detail page that provides an overview of all cases, files and annotations available for the project.
-Clicking on summary numbers on the page will display the corresponding data.
+Clicking on the numbers in the summary table will display the corresponding data.

 [![Project Entity Page](images/gdc-project-entity-page.png)](images/gdc-project-entity-page.png "Click to see the full image.")

-Three download buttons in the top right corner of the screen allow the user to download the entire project dataset along with the associated project metadata:
+Three download buttons in the top right corner of the screen allow the user to download the entire project dataset, along with the associated project metadata:

 * __Download Manifest__: Download a manifest of all data files available in the project.
 The manifest can be used with the GDC Data Transfer Tool to download the files.
 * __Download Clinical__: Download clinical metadata about all cases in the project.
-* __Download Biospecimen__: Download metadata about all biospecimens available in the project.
+* __Download Biospecimen__: Download metadata about all biospecimen available in the project.

 ### Most Frequently Mutated Genes